neuroglancerhub/ngsupport/README.md

     gcloud builds submit --config cloudbuild.yaml

-NOTE: Neither of the above commands will actually DEPLOY the container.
-      The easiest way to do that is via the google cloud console.

 Alteratively, just use docker to build locally:

     docker build . -t gcr.io/flyem-private/ngsupport

+To push to the Google Artifact Registry, you need to authenticate with Google cloud and configure Docker use those credentials:

+    gcloud auth login
+    gcloud auth configure-docker     # first time only

+Then:

     docker push gcr.io/flyem-private/ngsupport

+NOTE: None of the above commands will actually DEPLOY the container.
+      The easiest way to do that is via the google cloud console.